alinapill/karate-conduitApp/README.md

 Tests are written using *karate* and *gatling*.

 #### Execution
-To run all conduitApp.performance tests on the local machine, use next command:
+To run all performance tests on the local machine, use next command:

 `mvn clean test-compile gatling:test`